On the Strategyproofness of the Geometric Median: INTRODUCTION

-\paragraph{Contributions.} Our first main contribution is to show that, in the general case, the geometric median fails to be strategyproof.
-In other words, a strategic voter can gain by misreporting their vector, assuming that their goal is to minimize the distance between the output of the vector aggregation rule and their preferred vector.
-In fact, we prove that it is not even approximately strategyproof.
+Now, assuming that each user wants to minimize the distance between the computed geometric median and their target vector, it is actually known that the geometric median fails to be strategyproof \citep{KIM198429} (see Figure \ref{fig:geometricmedian}).
+However, raw strategyproofness is a binary worst-case analysis.
+In practice, optimizing strategic reporting may be costly (e.g., information gathering and computational costs, and the risk of being exposed), and hence may not be profitable if the potential gain is small.
+This prompts us to \emph{quantify} the strategyproofness of the geometric median: how much can a strategic voter gain by misreporting their preferred vector~\citep{lubin12,wang15,Han15}?

+\paragraph{\textbf{Contributions.}} Our first contribution is to show that the geometric median fails to guarantee approximate strategyproofness.
 More precisely, for any $\strategyproofbound$, we show that there exists a configuration where a strategic voter can gain a factor $\strategyproofbound$ by behaving strategically rather than truthfully.

-We then study the more specific case where each voter's preference is assumed to be drawn independently and identically from a given distribution.
-We prove that, in the limit where the number of voters is large enough, the geometric median is indeed asymptotically $\strategyproofbound$-strategyproof.
-This goes through introducing and formalizing the notion of \emph{asymptotic strategyproofness} with respect to some distribution.
-The bound $\strategyproofbound$ provides a guarantee on how much a strategic voter can (multiplicatively) gain by misreporting their preferences.
-We also show how to compute this important bound as a function of the distribution of voters' preferences.
-Intuitively, the more this distribution is flattened along some dimensions, which can be interpreted as more polarizing, the worse the bound $\strategyproofbound$ is.
+Our main contribution is to then study the more specific case where voters' reported vectors come independently from an underlying distribution.
+We prove that, in the limit where the number of voters is large enough, and with high probability, the geometric median is indeed $\strategyproofbound$-strategyproof.
+This goes through introducing and formalizing the notion of \emph{asymptotic strategyproofness} with respect to the distribution of reported vectors.
+We show how to compute the bound $\strategyproofbound$ as a function of this distribution.

-Both our ``negative'' theorem on the geometric median failing to be strategyproof and our ``positive'' theorem on the asymptotically $\strategyproofbound$-strategyproofness of the geometric median apply to the restricted case where voters want to minimize the Euclidean distance between the result of the vote and their preferred vector.
-This assumption amounts to saying that the voters' preferences are isotropic, i.e., all dimensions have the same importance for the voters.
-However, in practical applications, a voter may care a lot more about some dimensions rather than others.
-Interestingly, our results can be naturally generalized to this setting.
-Essentially, we prove that the geometric median becomes {\it less} strategyproof if some dimensions are both more polarized and more important to voters than others.
+Our two first contributions apply to the case where a voter wants to minimize the \emph{Euclidean} distance between the geometric median and their target vector.
+Essentially, this amounts to saying that the voters' preferences are isotropic, i.e., all dimensions have the same importance for the voters.
+However, in practical applications, a voter may care a lot more about certain dimensions than others, Our third contribution is a generalization to this setting, proving that, in a rigorous sense, the geometric median becomes {\it less} strategyproof if some dimensions are both more polarized and more important than others.